 Salaries in Canada

-In the tables above, we shared the data on median income after tax.
+In the tables above, we have shared the data on median income after tax.
 The table below focuses on the median salaries across Canada, and it shows the average earnings before any tax or other expenses are deducted.

 Changes in Average Salaries

-In 2020, the average annual salary for full-time employment in Canada was $54,630.
-In 2021, it was $56,935, an increase of just over 4%.
-In the first quarter of 2022, the average salary in Canada was lower than in 2021 at $56,416, a decrease of just under 1%.
+In 2020, the average annual salary for full‑time employment in Canada was $54,630.
+In 2021, it was $56,935, an increase of just over 4% compared with 2020.
+In the first quarter of 2022, the average salary in Canada was slightly lower at $56,416, a decrease of just under 1% compared with 2021.

-If translated into weekly earnings, Canadians earned $1,050.59 in 2020, $1084.90 in 2021, and $1084.92 in the first quarter of 2022.
-By September 2024, the weekly earnings have climbed to $1252.85.
-While this may look like an improvement for Canadians, in real terms it is not because of the high inflation of recent years.
+If translated into weekly earnings, Canadians earned $1,050.59 in 2020, $1,084.90 in 2021, and $1,084.92 in the first quarter of 2022.

 Income in Canada by Age